 - University of Texas Dental Branch

 - Houston Food Bank Mobile Food Pantry

-We work closely with the University of Texas School of Public Health, Baylor College of Medicine, Pro Salud, Juno Research and the McGovern Medical School.
-Altogether, we partner with 29 agencies and non-profit organizations from the Greater Houston Community.
+We work closely with the University of Texas School of Public Health, Baylor College of Medicine, Pro Salud, Houston Immigration Services Legal Collaborative (HILSC) and others.
+Altogether, we partner with 30-plus agencies and non-profit organizations from the Greater Houston Community.

-A food pantry continues to provide non-perishable food to an increasing number of people who are impacted by the employment downturn.
-Other forms of assistance such as classes for English Language Learners and computer literacy, domestic violence support groups continue on a regular basis.
-Medicaid, Harris Health FAP (Gold Card) application assistance and follow-up remain our core service.
+Our food pantry continues to provide non-perishable food to an increasing number of people who are impacted by the employment downturn and the pandemic.
+Other forms of assistance such as domestic violence and healthcare partnerships occur frequently Medicaid, Harris Health FAP (Gold Card) application assistance and follow-up remain our core service.